GrimLink/dotfiles/README.md

 # Dotfiles

-Config's for Bash, Node, Git, OSX, Editors and more.
+My setup for Bash, Node, Git, OSX, Editors and more...

 > :warning: These are my personal settings.
 > Don't run the scripts without understanding what the code does.